 Sensory play includes the participating in activities that stimulate children’s senses of touch, smell, taste, sight and hearing, as well as movement and balance.
 Play opportunities are provided for children to participate in multi –sensory experiences within a comfortable environment allowing them to engage and explore sensations and successfully develop appropriate adaptive responses.

 Learning is directly related to the exploration of the child’s environment through play experiences.
-Sensations via sensory activities enter the child’s brain are matched and processed to make an effective response.
+Sensations via sensory activities enter the child’s brain.
+They are matched and processed to make an effective response.
 Activities are selected from the following categories to support needs and interests of the child:

 - Olfactory (smell)